bvalosek/bval-contracts/README.md

 * A sequence can be "completed", preventing any further tokens from being minted in that sequence
 * A sequence cannot be re-started once completed
 * Multiple sequences may be started in parallel
+* A sequence may be registered with an "engine", which will be called during token state changes

+##### Sequence Engines

+Sequence engines allow for additional on-chain behaviors and mechanics to be added after the initial contract deploys.

+* A sequence engine implements a single method that is called during token state change
+* The sequence engine can validate the state change or cause additional side effects
+* The engine may override the value that is actually written to token state

 #### On-chain Metadata via Events